 WebEngage has everything to research people who visit your site.
 Create any style of survey on any page with various triggers.
-The tool is five times cheaper than similar tools and their support is great.
+Another great alternative is HotJar, which I’ve been using more and more to optimise Shopify stores.

 My two favorite questions to ask on websites using WebEngage are:

 - What would make you more likely to buy from us?

 See the positioning chapter of Shopify Conversion Rate Optimization for more guidance with surveys to grow your sales.